David Kim Orchestral Institute Faculty

 Nathan is an online teaching artist with ArtistWorks.
 The Nathan Cole School of Violin includes a video curriculum of all major orchestral excerpts, plus concertos, etudes, and fundamental lessons.
 Visit him at natesviolin.com.

-Violinist Lisa-Beth Lambert was a member of the National Symphony from 1995 to 2001 as well as a member of the Philadelphia Orchestra for fourteen seasons.
+Violinist Lisa-Beth Lambert was a member of the Philadelphia Orchestra for fourteen seasons, as well as a member of the National Symphony from 1995-2001.

 An active chamber musician, Ms. Lambert has appeared at the Marlboro Music Festival, the Kingston Music Festival (RI), the Bravo Vail Festival, on Marlboro’s Fiftieth-Anniversary recording, and at the White House.
 She has toured with the Brandenburg Ensemble, performed and recorded with the Smithsonian Chamber Players, and frequently appeared on the series of the Philadelphia Chamber Music Society, Philadelphia Chamber Ensemble, and Philadelphia Art Museum.
 As soloist she has performed with numerous orchestras including the National Symphony Orchestra, and presented the Mozart sonata cycle with pianist Lambert Orkis at several East Coast venues.